Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs.md

 # Pre-Labs

-Pre-labs are made to aid the reader with the concepts presented in the Laboratory Section of this text.
-These pre-labs consist of informal, structured activities linked with the lab with the same number (e.g: Pre-Lab 1 connects to Lab-1).
+Pre-labs are made to aid the reader with the concepts presented in the Laboratory Section of this book.
+These pre-labs consist of structured activities linked with the lab with the same number (e.g: Pre-Lab 1 connects to Lab 1).

 There are two categories of Pre-Lab: Read and Do.
 Pre-Labs marked with "Read" are functionally equivalent to a typical section of the book as in the reader sees examples